 - Stab the spaghetti squash a few times with a knife and roast it whole.
 This method is good if you don’t have the extra 5-10 minutes to scoop out the seeds beforehand.
 But means more work after the squash is baked, and you won’t get the crispy, brown caramelization.

 - Cut the squash in half and cook in the air fryer.
 This doesn’t help the squash develop as strong of a flavor as roasting, but it’s still a great method if you are tight on time.
 You’ll just want to make sure you have an air fryer large enough to fit your squash—or a squash small enough to fit in your air fryer.
+See the recipe card for how to cook in the air fryer.

 HOW TO CUT